apify/apify-docs/sources/platform/integrations/flowise.md

 ![Flowise and Apify](images/flowise-2.png)

-For more information visit the Flowise's [documentation](https://flowiseai.com/).
+For more information visit the Flowise [documentation](https://flowiseai.com/).

 ## Resources